Speeches, Articles and Reports

 December 5, 2005

-“In 1849, Californians began to plan for a University.
-They had no money to build it.
+“At the Constitutional Convention in 1849, Californians began to plan for a University that would assemble the finest minds to create knowledge and to benefit the state.
+They had no money to build a University.
 They had no land to put it on.
-But they shared a peculiar trait: They did not comprehend the word ‘impossible.’”
+But they shared a bold vision for California’s future and a peculiar trait that we as Californians share today: They did not comprehend the word ‘impossible.’”

 PDF (right click to download)